 How Do I Buy Domain Names?

 You can buy your domain names from a domain name registrar.
-Domain name registration usually costs around $15 per year.
+Registering a domain name usually costs around $15 per year.

 Popular domain name companies include :